How Good Is Your Brand Content Strategy?

 Next, we identify the best way we can work with you and your brand.
 This process includes defining how we will ideate, approve, create and publish your content marketing campaign.
 For some clients, this is a relatively simple process.
 Others have required additional steps set by law or previously defined internal procedures.

 Once we have a good understanding of a brand’s goals, who their target audiences are and what platforms to reach them on, we can start defining the editorial strategy.
 This includes figuring out content themes, topics, and types.
-For example, at Marketing Insider Group, we identified four key themes in 2019:
+For example, at Marketing Insider Group, we identified four key themes:

 - content marketing workshops